DishantX/Bye-Bye-YouTube-Ads/README.md

 # Bye-Bye YouTube Ads

-A razor-focused userscript that makes YouTube video ads disappear—so you can dive straight into your favorite content without wasting a second.
+A razor-focused YouTube Ad Blocker script that makes YouTube video ads disappear—so you can dive straight into your favorite content without wasting a second.

 ---